jrhicks/Talk-Camunda-BPM/Readme.md

 Confirm Deployment by opening [http://localhost:8080](http://localhost:8080), create user, login, start process.

-## Build & Deploy Process Application (Eclipse Option)
+## Create, Build and Deploy a new process application

-Deploy the monthly-meetup process application using Java and maven installed and the development machine host using the eclipse Integrated Development Environment.
+Ultimately we want to create our own process applications to deploy.
+First we setup our Eclipse IDE and verify correct setup by deploying an existing process application.

 * Install [Eclipse IDE For Java Developers - Neon1a](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/neon1a)